Have a look at the figures above. Any legitimate dog rescue charity would dream of numbers like these.

 Do Greyhounds Need Muzzles?

-Not necessarily but the rules vary from state to state.
-In South Australia, and possibly Victoria and Queensland, there are three ways to get a muzzle exemption:
+The rules on greyhound muzzling vary from state to state.
+Muzzles are not required to be worn in Victoria, whereas in NSW a retraining program is required first.
+In South Australia, there are three ways to get a muzzle exemption:

 - Greyhounds adopted through the GAP program can be awarded the numbered green collar that entitles them to go without a muzzle